hslu-ige-laes/StromGTPublic/README.md

 **Disclaimer**<br>
 The authors decline any liability or responsibility in connection with the StromGT application.

-&copy; Lucerne University of Sciences and Arts, 2023
+&copy; Lucerne University of Applied Sciences and Arts, 2023